Multi-view biomedical foundation models for molecule-target and property prediction: Results

-Next we consider interactions of molecules in our virtual screen with specific AD-related GPCRs.
+Next we consider interactions of molecules in our virtual screen with specific AD-related receptor.
 FPR1 is suggested as a genetics-informed GPCR.
-High level of FPR1 is causally associated with increased risks of AD (Beta = -0.1, FDR = 0.001, Fig. S5A).
+High level of FPR1 is causally associated with increased risks of AD (Beta = -0.1, FDR = 0.001, Fig. S6A).
 Through inspecting top 10 small molecules in our screen, we found that a gut metabolite, acetyl-glutamine is predicted to interact with FPR1 (multi-view score: 6.8).
-By re-analyzing the abundance of gut metabolites in microbial strains \textit{in vitro}~\cite{Han2021metabolomics}, acetyl-glutamine was determined to have a high level in \textit{Ruminococcus gnavus} (log2FoldChange: 1.19), a specie that mono-colonized in mice performed better on a spatial working memory test~\cite{Coletto2022role}.
+By re-analyzing the abundance of gut metabolites in microbial strains \textit{in vitro}~\cite{Han2021metabolomics}, acetyl-glutamine was determined to have a high level in \textit{Ruminococcus gnavus} (log2FoldChange: 1.19), a strain that mono-colonized in mice performed better on a spatial working memory test~\cite{Coletto2022role}.
 Additionally, over-expression of $\text{A}\beta$ protein is significantly characterized by the decreased \textit{Ruminococcus gnavus}~\cite{dos2020Impact}.
-Three-dimension (3D) binding interaction analysis revealed that acetyl-glutamine is located in an allosteric binding site that is distinct from the classical binding site, indicating a potential regulation mechanism (Fig. \ref{fig:gpcr}C).
+Three-dimensional (3D) binding interaction analysis revealed that acetyl-glutamine is located in an allosteric binding site that is distinct from the classical binding site, indicating a potential regulation mechanism (Fig. \ref{fig:gpcr}C).
 For top predicted drugs, glutathione (GSH), an anti-oxidant drug \cite{Averill2023antioxidant}, GSH, is prioritized (multi-view score: 6.53) to interact with FPR1.
 GSH is a nutrition supplementation that consist of three amino acids, including glutamic acid \cite{Gould2019Impact}.
 The depletion of GSH has been found in the hippocampal regions in mild cognitive impairment (MCI) and AD patients compared to healthy control~\cite{Mandal2019Cognitive}.
 GSH forms strong hydrogen bond interactions with FPR1 in the classic binding site (Fig. \ref{fig:gpcr}D).
-We also generated the attention heatmap of small molecules.
-We found that most of functional groups of acetyl-glutamine (\textit{e.g.}, amide group) and GSH have higher attentions (Fig. \ref{fig:gpcr}C-D).
+We find that image ($\alpha=0.51$) and graph ($\alpha=0.39$) are the top contributors to the FPR1 multi-view model and generate attention heat maps from the image and graph sub-networks (Fig. \ref{fig:gpcr}C-D).
+Most of the functional groups of acetyl-glutamine (\textit{e.g.}, amide group) and GSH have high attentions.
+For acetyl-glutamine binding to FPR1, the image highlights the attention of amide group that forms hydrogen bond with FPR1 while the graph captures the main chain carbon that controls the direction of amide group, which is consistent with the binding mode.